leejoramo/UUCGV/UUCGV ByLaws.md

-> 0.1 Draft of 2014 Bylaw Revisions
+> 0.3 Draft of 2014 Bylaw Revisions

+> Changes based on the meeting with Vice-President MaryAnne, Rev. Wendy and the LDT

 # BYLAWS OF THE UNITARIAN UNIVERSALIST CONGREGATION OF THE GRAND VALLEY